So, you want to know about visual testing for your Vue.js app in Storybook using Applitools? So did I!

 Step 3: Run the test case on two different browsers with two different viewports by adding the following:

-Consequently, Visual Grid launches a set of instances for each of the browsers and runs the tests simultaneously.
+Consequently, Ultrafast Grid launches a set of instances for each of the browsers and runs the tests simultaneously.
 The first time these tests are run, we create baseline images to compare against during subsequent test runs.

 Step 4: Save and run the tests again by issuing the following command: